-Maeve joined Mark Mason Employment Law in November 2017 as a Personal Assistant to the lawyers.
+Maeve joined Mark Mason Employment Law in November 2017 as a Personal Assistant to the advisers.

 Maeve graduated from University of Ulster in 2013 with a degree in Communication with Advertising.
 Since then she has gained experience in customer service, administration and compliance.
 She has worked in both the public and private sector and most recently the energy sector, where she had a quality assurance role.

-Prior to establishing the business, Mark considered what the most appropriate business model would be.
-The question was whether to open up a Solicitors’ practice or to operate on a consultancy basis.
-Mark chose the latter.
-Operating on a consultancy basis has several advantages, including enabling us to keep our overheads low.
-Clients therefore have the benefit of expert advice from an employment lawyer at rates which are well below the average charged by Solicitors’ practices.
-In addition, operating on a consultancy basis gives us the opportunity to collaborate with Solicitors’ firms and we are delighted to have association with a range of Solicitors’ firms across Northern Ireland who engage us to provide employment law advice and representation to their clients.
+Operating on a consultancy basis, rather than as a firm of solicitors has several advantages, including enabling us to keep our overheads low.
+Clients therefore have the benefit of expert advice from employment law specialists at rates which are well below the average charged by Solicitors’ practices.
+In addition, operating on a consultancy basis gives us more opportunities to collaborate with Solicitors’ firms and we are delighted to have an association with a number of Solicitors’ firms across Northern Ireland who refer their clients to us for employment law advice and representation.